b-brankovics/grabb/README.md

 #### Edena

 1. Download [EDENA](http://www.genomic.ch/edena.php) and extract it or use the copy in the 3rd_party_programs
-2. Move to the directory
+2. Change to the directory
 3. Type `make` on the command line (g++ needs to be installed, on ubuntu type `sudo apt-get install g++`)
 4. Copy/move or smylink '**edena**' into somewhere in the path or add the folder to the path (The files in the bin folder)

 #### Velvet

 1. Download [Velvet](https://www.ebi.ac.uk/~zerbino/velvet/) and extract it or use the copy in the 3rd_party_programs
-2. Move to the directory.
+2. Change to the directory.
 First zlib needs to be installed
-3. Move to 'third-party/zlib-1.2.3/'
+3. Change to 'third-party/zlib-1.2.3/'
 4. Type `make` on the command line
 5. Type `sudo make install` on the command line
 6. Go back to the parent directory (`cd ../..`)